-Classification Public Purpose For discussion Issue This paper proposes the introduction of standard case management directions for the progression of cases from referral by an Investigating Committee to a final hearing before a Professional Conduct Committee.
-Recommendation To consider the attached Practice Note on standard case management directions.
-Financial and resourcing implications The introduction of standard case management directions has the potential to generate cost savings in the regulation department budget.
+Classification Public Purpose For decision Issue This paper proposes the introduction of standard case management directions for the progression of cases from referral by an Investigating Committee to a final hearing before a Professional Conduct Committee.
+Recommendation To agree to consult on the draft practice note on standard case directions.
+Financial and resourcing implications The introduction of standard case directions has the potential to reduce hearing costs.
 Equality and diversity implications None identified.
-Communications implications A public engagement strategy with key stakeholders will be required.
-Annex Draft Standard Case Management Directions for all cases referred to the Professional Conduct Committee Author Sheleen McCormack
+Communications implications A short public consultation with Stakeholders will be required Annex Standard Directions for the progression of cases from referral by an Investigating Committee to a final hearing before a Professional Conduct Committee Author Sheleen McCormack